ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/launch-ny.md

 Did we get the gig because we low-balled the living shit of the competition?
 Almost certainly.
 But we didn't care.
 We wanted the job.
 This was our moment.

-**So here's what we did.**
+### **So here's what we did.** We...

-* We worked directly with the president & CEO (Marnie LaVigne, PhD) and the director of marketing (our girl, Celine Krzan)
+* Worked directly with the president & CEO (Marnie LaVigne, PhD) and the director of marketing (our girl, Celine Krzan)
-* We agreed that the new Launch NY site would get a brand-new, modern look
+* Agreed that the new Launch NY site would get a brand-new, modern look
-* We rehauled the entire website from the ground up:
+* Rehauled the entire website from top to bottom:

   * New site architecture
   * New graphic design
   * New copy with branding guide
   * New web development
-* We enhanced the aesthetics, tone, and mood of the website
+* Enhanced the aesthetics, tone, and mood of the website
-* We developed three distinct pathways for the company's three specific users:
+* Developed three distinct pathways for the company's three specific users:

   * Entrepreneurs
   * Investors
   * Supporters
-* We created 25 all-new webpages and relocated them from an outdated CMS to WordPress, the world's most popular website management platform
+* Created 25 all-new webpages and relocated them from an outdated CMS to WordPress, the world's most popular website management platform
+* Offered WordPress training to key stakeholders who could update the website with ease moving forward

+### **You have to see it to believe it.**

+Who doesn't love a good before-and-after photo?
+Compare and contrast the old website with the new to see how we executed the transformation here.